 You wouldn’t know it from the film’s iron-clad second-life reputation these days as the butt-end of a joke in internet compilations of Nicolas Cage losing himself to convulsions of life-panic, but there were, in fact, other people in the room when Vampire’s Kiss was being made.
 At the same time, the black hole of Cage’s performance sucks in any and all vitality from the production elsewhere, energy no one else seems to have exerted in the first place.
 But if this is Cage’s Vegas one man show (much more than Honeymoon in Vegas, or Leaving Las Vegas even), the birthing pool of the film remains writer Joseph Minion.
-That’s a name you probably don’t cotton to immediately, but he’s famous in screenwriter’s and cult object circles for writing After Hours, a film picked almost at random by Martin Scorsese when the production of The Last Temptation of Christ screeched to a grinding halt.
+That’s a name you probably don’t cotton to immediately, but he’s famous in screenwriter and cult object circles for writing After Hours, a film picked almost at random by Martin Scorsese when the production of The Last Temptation of Christ screeched to a grinding halt.

 Minion wrote that script before he graduated from college, and frankly it shows, but not like it shows in Vampire’s Kiss, his second screenplay and the beginning of a downslide into irrelevance.
-While After Hours was skeptical and scatterbrained to say the least, it boasted, as if by accident, a manic, furious director livid at the production machine and looking to vent in cackling mad rays of demented glee.
-An absurdist riff on New York, a city that was Scorsese’s muse, proved to be just the ticket for the director to let his eyebrows down with a quiet little maelstrom of expressionistic hellfire about a man who seems to have slipped beyond the barrier of perception.
-The ensuing film wasn’t a masterpiece – in fact, it sometimes seems to self-consciously throw caution and masterpiece status to the wind – but it’s an energetic little nervous bundle of thorny yarn that Scorsese enjoyed pawing at with his fangs fully drawn and ready to commit acts of criminal intent.
+While After Hours was skeptical and scatterbrained to say the least, it boasted, as if by accident, a manic, furious director livid at the production machine and looking to vent out cackling, mad rays of demented cinematic glee.
+An absurdist riff on New York, a city that was Scorsese’s muse, proved to be just the ticket for the director to let his eyebrows down with a quiet little maelstrom of expressionistic hellfire about a man who seems to have slipped beyond the barrier of sense.
+The ensuing film wasn’t a masterpiece – in fact, it sometimes seems to self-consciously throw caution and masterpiece status to the wind – but it’s an energetic little nervous bundle of thorny yarn that Scorsese enjoyed pawing at with his claws fully drawn and ready to commit acts of criminal intent.

 Vampire’s Kiss, in comparison, boasts Robert Bierman in the director’s chair.
 No, I hadn’t heard of him either, and while the similarly adolescent screenplay – a work of molding clay in Scorsese’s hands – bears connection to Minion’s work on After Hours, it turns a little sour in Bierman’s more hands-off, invisible approach to the material.
 Kiss’ swivels into absurdism handled rather bluntly, Bierman is thoroughly unable to replicate the murderous energy of Scorsese’s directorial flourishes or his incomparably devious mise-en-scene.
 If New York was a crackled bottle of nerves in After Hours, it’s an after-thought here, a passive background for characters to say their lines in.
-If New York was a weapon destroying Griffin Dunne in After Hours, it’s a bystander her.
+If New York was a weapon destroying Griffin Dunne in After Hours, it’s a bystander here.
 And if it was a visualization of Dunne’s, or Scorsese’s, unraveling mental cortexes in After Hours, it’s curtailed to a sort of mildly hysterical sideline glance here, with Cage the only figure working at all to explore the madness and trembling bafflement at the core of the tale.
 Scorsese’s deep-focus camera mutated the city into a crucible of free-associative hysteria, an un-bestable gauntlet rather than backdrop, but Vampire’s Kiss is too passive to give it the old college try.

 Lest I get ahead of myself, Scorsese’s visual acumen would have been appreciated in this black comedy about a similar night-crawler in the Big, Poisoned Apple, making Vampire’s Kiss too similar a film to Minion’s other script to avoid the contraposition to Scorsese’s work.
 The Vampire’s Kiss New York – another poison-pen love letter from Minion to his college city – is more mildly hysterical than actually vaguely hostile, with none of the malevolent twinges of scattered-ash elegy found in After Hours, where the city was massaged into a sort of ghoulish playground and perdition for the woman-fearing protagonist.
 After Hours turned too-literal themes into oil for Scorsese to slather all over his home city, putty to liquefy and warp the cross-hatch of streets and avenues into a labyrinthine corridor of his choosing, whipping up a fruitful cocktail of madcap glee and maniacal zest.